Supersymmetric Virasoro Minimal Strings: Abstract

 \section{Abstract}

 A random matrix model definition of a family of ${\cal N}{=}1$ supersymmetric extensions of the Virasoro minimal string of Collier, Eberhardt, M\"{u}hlmann, and Rodriguez is presented.
 An analysis of the defining string equations shows that the models all naturally have unambiguous non-perturbative completions, which are explicitly supplied by the double-scaled orthogonal polynomial techniques employed.
-Perturbatively, the multi-loop correlation functions of the model define a special supersymmetric class of ``quantum volumes'', generalizing the prototype case.
-For two of the models the volumes vanish to all orders in the perturbative topological expansion.
-This amounts to a prediction for expected related computations in 3D gravity and 2D dilaton gravity.
+Perturbatively, the multi-loop correlation functions of the model define a special supersymmetric class of ``quantum volumes'', generalizing the prototype case, some of which are computed.

 \keywords{wcwececwc ; wecwcecwc}